 The incidence and prevalence of acute pericarditis are unknown, and many cases are considered to go undiagnosed.
 One study showed that acute pericarditis might account for up to 5% of presentation to the emergency department and account for 0.1% of admissions for chest pain.
 Typically, the demographic affected are men aged between 20 to 50 years old.

 The normal pericardium sac contains anywhere from 20-50 ml of plasma.
-If there is a sudden increase in the pericardial fluid, then this can increase pressure on the right atria and right ventricles, which can compromise right atrial filling, reduce stroke volume, and diminish cardiac output.
+A sudden increase in the pericardial fluid can increase pressure on the right atria and right ventricles, which can compromise right atrial filling, reduce stroke volume, and diminish cardiac output.
 It is not the volume of pericardial fluid that is important but the speed of accumulation.
 With gradual accumulation of fluid, the pericardium has time to stretch and accommodate the increase in fluid.